 - Getting to know examples of good practice from various countries

-The training cycle is aimed at mulipliers from Germany and Poland: teachers working in general education or vocational education and training, and multipliers active in non-formal education from the fields of sustainability, ESD, Transformative Education, Global Learning, environmental education, etc. The three thematic symposiums will bring the education specialists into an exchange with actors from the fields of research, civil society, politics and media.
+The training cycle was aimed at mulipliers from Germany and Poland: teachers working in general education or vocational education and training, and multipliers active in non-formal education from the fields of sustainability, ESD, Transformative Education, Global Learning, environmental education, etc. The three thematic symposiums brought the education specialists into an exchange with actors from the fields of research, civil society, politics and media.

-By their modular structure, the 10 activity-oriented and diverse modules, lasting 4 days each, will allow participants to choose their own focus, based on personal interest and preferences.
-To help the creation of a network and to foster exchange of experiences after applying the methods in their own working context, participants are invited to attend at least two of the seminar modules.
+By their modular structure, the 10 activity-oriented and diverse modules, lasting 4 days each, allowed the participants to choose their own focus, based on personal interest and preferences.
+To help the creation of a network and to foster exchange of experiences after applying the methods in their own working context, participants were encouraged to attend at least two of the seminar modules.

-The topics of the seminar modules and symposiums include for example the following aspects:
+The topics of the seminar modules and symposiums included the following aspects: